 Best clubs and places to rave

 Some of the best nightlife all happens around The Hackney Horseshoe; a cluster of drinking, dancing and raving spots that curls neatly around Hackney Wick Station.
 Starting in what, from first glance, looks like a large car park – you’ll want to start with some Red Stripes at Grow.
-Head down a little alley at the far left end of the car park to find this beautiful canal-side venture that often has live music on a floating stage.
+Head down a little alley at the far left end of the car park to find this beautiful canal-side venture that has weekly jazz nights, midweek chess and sewing clubs, whilst also hosting lively club nights on the weekends lasting ’till 2 am.

 In the warehouse next door, you’ll find Studio 9294.
 You might want to buy tickets in advance for one of their regular events that include DJs nights, cabaret and comedy; but you might get lucky and find some free spots.
 There’s always space in ginormous sister venue Number 90, offering long communal tables indoors or out, serving burgers and Sunday roasts.